 Medical or psychological reports may be used in order to substantiate asylum claims; as is prescribed by the General Administrative Procedure Act.
 The number of decisions in which Asylum Office outlines in the reasoning of its decisions medical and psychological reports has increased.
 In the vast majority of cases, the legal representatives are the one who are hiring forensic, psychiatric or psychological experts in order to support their client’s claims.
-Still, in 2020, there were 4 cases in which the Asylum Office submitted the request to PIN and took in consideration PIN’s report and BID in at least 9 decisions.
+Still, in 2021 the Asylum Office did not submit any the request to PIN, but there were dozens of cases in which lawyers provided such reports.

 The Asylum Office has continued to render decisions in which medical and/or psychological reports were used with an aim to assess the vulnerability of the applicant but also the credibility of his or her statement.
 On the other hand, there were several cases in which the Asylum Office, but also the second and the third instance authorities failed to take into consideration the medical or psychological state of the applicant.

 The first time the Asylum Office took into consideration a medical report was in December 2016 in the case of an Iraqi applicant who was granted subsidiary protection.
 The report that was examined was issued by the psychiatrist at one of the Belgrade clinics.
 However, it was the legal representative who provided the Asylum Office with the report.

 The second time the Asylum Office directly took into consideration the state of health of the applicants was in December 2017, when one Nigerian and one Bangladeshi nationals were granted subsidiary protection due to paraplegia and quadriplegia respectively.
 In both of the said decisions the Asylum Office took into consideration ECtHR principles established in D. v.
 United Kingdom which were invoked by their legal representative.
 The medical state of the applicant played an important role in the case of Libyan family A.